deeepwin/lego-cnn/README.md

 ## Project Description

 The project is based on the Baloon example provided with MASK R-CNN.
-Hence, the folder and data organisation is the same (https://github.com/matterport/Mask_RCNN/tree/master/samples/balloon)
+Hence, the folder and data organisation is the same (https://github.com/matterport/Mask_RCNN/tree/master/samples/balloon).
+You can find the project specific files including the notebooks here:

+`../samples/lego`

+### Installation

+This project requires TensorFlow 1.x.
+You need to use the *reqirements.txt* file to install the correct versions of the packages.
+This is critical.
+If you use Anaconda, install correct Python environment first through the Anaconda terminal:

+`conda create --name maskrcnn python=3.5.5 conda activate maskrcnn conda install GraphViz`

+GraphViz is required if you want to plot the model graph.
+Then install the rest of the packages with pip:

+`pip install -r requirements.txt`

 ### Data

+Training, validation and evaluation data sets must be placed here:

+`../datasets/lego`

+There are two datasets, all sets contain 1280 training images and 256 validation images.
+Each data set has the same 8 test images (eval).
+The dataset differ in:

+1. **Dataset6** - contains approximately 9 LEGO's per image which results in 11520 LEGO's to train.
+All LEGO's are non overlapping and not adjecent.
+This is the easy dataset.
+2. **Dataset22** - contains approximately 22 LEGO's per image which results in 28160 LEGO's to train.
+All LEGO's are non overlapping, but adjecent.
+This is the hard dataset.

+Both datasets are in a zip archive.
+Just unzip and use either or.